makemikefulleragain/kamunity-10july/content/media/2025-07-16-the-future-of-digital-spaces.md

 In this podcast episode we interact and connect with Mr. Mike Fuller who is the Founder and Lead Consultant of [Kamunity Consulting](https://www.kamunityconsulting.com/) company based out of Perth, Western Australia, Australia

 1. Reflects on his 30+ years of experience transforming experiences, teams, organisations and ecosystems across diverse industries donning multiple hats of a Quality Assurance, Improvement and Innovation Specialist.
-2. Talks about prioritising human-centered design and strength-based practices over other traditional and niche approaches.
+2. Talks about prioritising human-centred design and strength-based practices over other traditional and niche approaches.
 3. Explores the importance of facilitated workshops when leading transformations.
-4. Shares insights into his company Kamunity Consulting with respect to its approaches, technologies used, strategies and the type of domains that your clients/business belongs to.
+4. Shares insights into his company Kamunity Consulting with respect to its approaches, technologies used, strategies and the type of domains their clients/business belongs to.
 5. Shares his experience of being both the founder and the Lead Consultant of Kamunity Consulting.
 6. His take on Early-stage startups, Innovation Consulting and Social Innovation.
 7. Shares some success stories of his company Kamunity Consulting.